mwojnars/hypertag/docs/index.md

 ## DOM

 The execution of a Hypertag script consists of [multiple phases](#runtime).
-Before a final document is generated, the script is first _translated_ to a native Document Object Model (DOM) representation, where every tagged block is mapped to a node in the DOM tree, and:
+Before a final document gets generated, the script is first _translated_ to a native Document Object Model (DOM) representation, where every tagged block is mapped to a node in the DOM tree, and: